Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Fortification Techie.md

 Effect: Automatically attacks the nearest enemy.
 Needs 1 day to remove from emplaced position.
 Damage: 1D8
 Range: 100m
-Requirement: Fort Workbench.‌
+Requirement: Fort Workbench.â€Œ

 ---
 Stealth Mod: Upgrade a turret to be stealthed while inactive.
-Cost: add half of price to item.‌
+Cost: add half of price to item.â€Œ

 ---
 Armor Mod: Give a item 5 Hp and 5 armor.
-Cost: Double Cost of Item.‌
+Cost: Double Cost of Item.â€Œ

 ---
 Dart Trap: A permanent upgrade to a wall that lets it fire tranq darts.
 Cost: $500
 Effect: Automatically attacks any enemies that step in front of it.
 On a failed Durability roll of 5 the enemy is knocked out.
 Range: 20m
-Requirement: Fort Workbench.‌
+Requirement: Fort Workbench.â€Œ

 ---
 Hologram projector: A small device the size of a brick.
 Can create non-solid illusions.